-Consequently we favour investment in 'good quality', sustainable businesses - by which we mean businesses capable of generating increasing economic profits and whose practices, activities and stakeholder relationships are sustainable - that are well managed in the interests of minority shareholders as they are likely to present lower investment risk and greater potential for shareholder value creation.
+Consequently we favour investment in what we assess to be 'good quality', sustainable businesses - by which we mean businesses capable of generating increasing economic profits and whose practices, activities and stakeholder relationships are sustainable - that are well managed in the interests of minority shareholders as they are likely to present lower investment risk and greater potential for shareholder value creation.
 We seek to avoid exposure to companies where there is excessive uncertainty about the sustainability of returns or doubt about the prioritization of shareholder's interests in management decision making.